Bobeart/cs3041-18d.github.io/index.md

 **Final Project (Individual):** [Design Manifesto](docs/manifesto.html) \| _At the beginning of the last day of class_

 ## Attribution
-This course is heavily adapted from Prof. Evan Peck's HCI course at Bucknell University.
+This course is adapted from Prof. Evan Peck's HCI course at Bucknell University.
 Thanks Evan!